Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 The following shows Filebeat and API-Management in a Kubernetes cluster:
 ![Kubernetes architecture all components](../imgs/kubernetes/all_components_incl_filebeat.png)

-One way to provide Filebeat with the necessary log files of the API gateway is a central volume.
+One way to provide Filebeat with the necessary log files of the API-Gateway in a central volume.
 All API-Gateways write to this volume and Filebeat reads & streams the corresponding documents/events.

 Add the log volume into the Filebeat container using `extraVolumes` and mount it in the correct location using `extraVolumeMounts`.
-You can find sample configuration in values.yaml.
+You can find sample configuration in `values.yaml`.
+Make sure to mount the volume only once.

 Other options are possible, but have not yet been tested.